polygon-io/client-python/README.md

 feedback or want to discuss using this client with other users, feel free to reach out on our [Slack channel](https://polygon-io.slack.com/archives/C03FRFN7UF3).

+### Development

+If you plan to contribute by developing new features then you will need to install certain dependencies.

+#### Poetry

+Poetry is a packaging and dependency manager for Python.
+Installation instructions can be found [on their website](https://python-poetry.org/docs/#installation).
+Once installed run `poetry install` to install the required dependencies.
+This step should be run after incorporating new upstream changes.

+#### Makefile

+Our Makefile has the common operations needed when developing on this repo.
+Running tests and linting can both be run through our Makefile.
+Just run `make help` to see the list of available commands.

 ## Release planning
 This client will attempt to follow the release cadence of our API.
 When endpoints are deprecated and newer versions are added, the client will